 What is Emulsification?

-Emulsification is a fancy cooking term that describes combining ingredients that do not naturally mix, such as oil and water, and making them stay together using an emulsifier.
+Emulsification is a cooking term that describes combining ingredients that do not naturally mix, such as oil and water, and making them stay together using an emulsifier.

 What is an Emulsifier?

 An emulsifier acts like a bridge between two opposing ingredients, holding them together in a smooth, stable mixture.
-The best emulsifiers contain water and oil-friendly properties to help the ingredients combine.
-The most common emulsifiers include egg yolks, mustard, mayonnaise, soybeans, honey, and xanthan gum.
+The best emulsifiers have water and oil-friendly properties to help the ingredients combine.
+The most common emulsifiers are egg yolks, mustard, mayonnaise, soybeans, honey, and xanthan gum.

 How to Create a Stable Emulsification

-If you want to learn how to make homemade vinaigrette, dressing, hollandaise sauce, aioli, or mayonnaise, then learning how to create a stable emulsification is key.
-Plus, it’s easier than you think!
+If you want to make homemade vinaigrette, dressing, hollandaise sauce, aioli, or mayonnaise, learning how to create a stable emulsification is important.

 - Choose an Emulsifier: Select an emulsifying ingredient based on what you are making.